Qatari soft power: Arts

 Qatar has increasingly used art as an instrument of soft power, using it to project cultural influence.
 Al-Mayassa bint Hamad Al Thani, chair of Qatar Museums, has spearheaded this effort and has overseen acquisitions valued in the hundreds of millions of dollars, including works by Paul Cézanne and Paul Gauguin.
 Under her leadership, Qatar has invested heavily in building a world-class collection and hosting major cultural events.

 In 2025, Doha was announced as a host city for Art Basel, one of the most prominent contemporary art fairs.
 Furthermore, the Swiss edition of Art Basel in 2025 prominently featured Qatari sponsorship and programming, including a national pavilion.
 These efforts are part of a broader strategy by Qatar to integrate itself into elite cultural circuits traditionally dominated by Euro-American institutions.

 Foreign assets

 Qatar strategically employs economic soft power through significant overseas investments managed by its sovereign wealth fund, the Qatar Investment Authority (QIA).
 Qatari Diar, the real estate subsidiary of QIA, has also made substantial investments in London properties.
-Qatar also owns or has major shareholding in Deutche bank and Barclay's Bank.
+Qatar also owns or has major shareholding in Deutsche bank and Barclay's Bank.